microhh/readthedocs/source/Tutorials/realistic_cases.rst

     2. In :code:`example_cams.py` and :code:`example_era5.py` specify your own directories.
     3. Optionally, specify your own date, time and location in the settings dictionary in :code:`example_cams.py` and :code:`example_era5.py`.
     4. :code:`example_cams.py` and :code:`example_era5.py` stop after the download requests are submitted.
 Run them again once the data is downloaded to obtain the derived data.
-    5. Optionally, adapt the domain height in :code:`example_cams.py` and :code:`example_era5.py` to be larger than the desired domain height of the MicroHH simulation.
+    5. Optionally, adapt the domain height in :code:`example_cams.py` and :code:`example_era5.py`.
+This must be larger than the desired domain height of the MicroHH simulation.

 Creating input for MicroHH